Indian Geography / Agriculture

 are Karnataka, Telangana, Andhra Pradesh,Bihar, Madhya Pradesh and Uttar Pradesh.

-Drylands.
+that is in Drylands.
 Cultivation of pulses is more in Central India.

 - The production and yield levels since independence is stagnant for pulses.
 It is one of the area of concern in Indian agriculture.
 Per capita availability